BAH or MHA: Qualifying Income for VA Loans in 2026

 Documentation LES/pay statements GI Bill eligibility/enrollment notices

-Best use in mortgage plan Primary qualifying income with base pay Supplemental cash flow—do not rely to qualify
+Best use in mortgage plan Primary qualifying income with base pay Supplemental cash flow.
+Do not rely to qualify

 • Preapproval math should exclude MHA from income but can include all qualifying allowances like BAH and BAS.